Menu

 Intile being filmed for Never Too Small

-Thinking of the sort of environment that he knew would sustain him personally, Intile set to creating a building that, through using good small footprint design principles, would provide an affordable, yet high standard of living for the residents, with a focus on community building through shared common areas.
+Thinking of the sort of environment that he knew would sustain him personally, Intile set to creating a building that, through using good small-footprint design principles, would provide an affordable, yet high standard of living for the residents, with a focus on community building through shared common areas.
 Future residents were involved in the decision-making process, codesigning with iR Architecture their perfect future home and community.
-These community zones appear throughout the complex as an art workshop, a shared office on the lower floors and a multi-purpose common room, and outdoor green space on the roof for residents to gather.
+These community zones appear throughout the complex as an art workshop, a shared office on the lower floors, a multi-purpose common room, and outdoor green space on the roof for residents to gather.

-Of course, any Architect that finds a way to place so many community areas and apartments into such a small footprint is of course going to work wonders with the interior of his own space too.
-While the footprint is small, the ceiling heights in Intile’s apartment are generous, 3 meter high ceilings provide volume and let the available light do more, with the polished concrete providing a large reflective surface for further amplification of the light.
+Of course, any architect who finds a way to place so many community areas and apartments into such a small footprint is, of course, going to work wonders with the interior of his own space too.
+While the footprint is small, the ceiling heights in Intile’s apartment are generous, 3m-tall ceilings provide volume and let the available light do more, with the polished concrete providing a large reflective surface for further amplification of the light.
 The height is again utilised for storage, above the kitchen and bathroom.

 The bathroom and kitchen are accessed through bi-fold doors and each shares roughly the same footprint as the sleeping space.
 The bifold doors provide a nice wide entry to each of the rooms ensuring the private spaces don’t feel too claustrophobic or detached, they are an elegant solution to creating a wide opening without needing a whole lot of space to swing the door.

 Both the kitchen and bathroom have been well appointed and residents want for very little.
-The kitchen houses a cooktop, fridge, dishwasher, oven, and plenty of storage (including a pantry) while the bathroom utilises a wall-to-wall mirror to amplify the available light and even accommodates a laundry.
+The kitchen houses a cooktop, fridge, dishwasher, oven, and plenty of storage (including a pantry).
+At the same time, the bathroom utilises a wall-to-wall mirror to amplify the available light and even accommodates a laundry.